 Through Their Eyes used the multi-sectoral approach to studying the age friendliness of cities.
 Thus, understanding the demographics and domains that make up St. Catharines is crucial to this project’s research findings.
-This page provides a brief breakdown of the city of St. Catharines and the research study site (14 Centre Street, 479 Carlton Street) where the interviews were conducted.
+This page provides a brief breakdown of the city of St. Catharines and the research study site where the interviews were conducted for the first time.
 For more information about the city, visit the official City of St. Catharines website here.

 St. Catharines is ideally situated in South Central Ontario as the largest city in the Niagara Region.
 It is the sixth largest urban area in Ontario and is located 51 km due south of Toronto on the shores of Lake Ontario.
 A short 19 kilometers away is the Niagara Falls-U.S. border.
 St. Catharines is nicknamed “the Garden City” because of its one thousand acres of lush parks, colourful gardens and hiking trails.
 Information retrieved from Air Quality Ontario and St. Catharines Lock Museum.